Minsk agreements: Ceasefire and withdrawal of forces (1-2)

 Though the fighting generally subsided after the ceasefire came into effect at 0:00 EET on 15 February, skirmishes and shelling continued in several parts of the conflict zone.
 Shelling and fighting at Debaltseve continued, as DPR leader Alexander Zakharchenko said that the ceasefire did not apply to that area.
 In the south of Donetsk Oblast, fighting between DPR forces and members of the Azov Battalion continued in villages near Mariupol.
 By 16 February, Minsk II seemed on the verge of collapse.
 Separatists continued a heavy assault on Debaltseve.
 Both sides said that they would not withdraw heavy weaponry as specified by the agreement whilst fighting in Debaltseve was ongoing.
 Reuters described the ceasefire as "stillborn" in Debaltseve.
 Ukrainian forces were forced to retreat from Debaltseve on 18 February, leaving separatist forces in control of the city.

 In the week after the fall of Debaltseve to pro-Russian forces, fighting in the conflict zone abated.
 As of mid-February 2015 a Western journalist visiting Ukrainian side of the front line in Avdiivka reported massive incoming artillery barrages from the Russian side.
 Having visited cities held by separatist and Ukrainian forces, he reported that both sides placed heavy weapons and munitions in civilian areas.

 DPR and LPR forces began to withdraw artillery from the front lines as specified by Minsk II on 24 February, and Ukraine did so on 26 February.
 Ukraine reported that it had suffered no casualties during 24–26 February, something that had not occurred since early January 2015.

 Ukrainian defence minister Stepan Poltorak said on 8 June 2015 that over 100 soldiers and at least 50 civilians had been killed since Minsk II came into effect.
 According to him, pro-Russian forces had violated the truce more than 4,000 times.

+Following the fall of Debaltseve in February 2015, about one-third of the Donbas region remained in separatist control.